 - Vehicle being used in races, rallies, trials or events like track days

 - Intentional damage to the motorcycle, or damage resulting from faulty repair attempts

 - Wear and tear, as well as rust or any kind of corrosion

-- Any loss of profits resulting from being unable to ride, such as if you can’t get to work
+- Any loss of profits resulting from being unable to ride, like if you can’t get to work

 What determines my premiums?

 - The price of your bike.
 More valuable motorcycles cost more to insure.
-Similarly, it is often more expensive to insure a vehicle at agreed value rather than market value.
+Similarly, it’s often more expensive to insure a vehicle at agreed value rather than market value.

 - Your age and gender.
-Younger riders, and males in particular, are statistically more accident prone and will often have higher premiums.
+Younger riders — males in particular — are statistically more accident prone and will often have higher premiums.

 - The engine capacity.
-More powerful engines may be more likely to end up in accidents, and higher speeds mean accidents are often more severe.
-As such, more powerful engines will often carry higher premiums.
+Powerful engines may be more likely to end up in accidents.
+And higher speeds mean accidents are often more severe.
+Consequently, more powerful engines will often carry higher premiums.

 - Additional modifications and features.
-Modifications and features can raise the cost of your bike, which in turn raises premiums.
+Modifications and features can raise the cost of your bike, which raises premiums.
 Learn more about modified car insurance.